CMessinides/thrones-sentiment-analysis/README.md

 </div>

-Can we understand how fan responses to characters from HBO&rsquo;s [*Game of Thrones*](https://www.hbo.com/game-of-thrones) changed over time by analyzing their Reddit comments?
+What can Reddit comments from fans of HBO&rsquo;s [*Game of Thrones*](https://www.hbo.com/game-of-thrones) tell us about how their emotional responses to the show&rsquo;s characters changed over time?
 This repository contains scripts and data files from my attempt to answer that question.

 ## Table of Contents